uroesch/WinMergeJPPortable/README.md

 Legend: ![ns][ns] not supported;  ![nd][nd] no data; ![ps][ps] supported but not verified; ![fs][fs] verified;`

 ## Status
-This PortableApps project is in beta stage.

-## Todo
-- [ ] Documentation
+This PortableApps project has been tested when installed locally and on a cloud drive (Box).

 <!-- Start include INSTALL.md -->
 ## Installation